-2.9.2 Setbacks from Waterbodies (was 3.2.4)
+2.9.2 Setbacks from Waterbodies

 Setback requirements from Cold Lake, African Lake, Fontaine Lake, Lake No. 2, Palm Creek, and other wetlands shall be consistent with the applicable Land Use Bylaw requirements of the City or the M.D. and shall not be less than 30 m (100 ft).